-People interested in HVAC quickly discover why these careers are continuing to grow.
-One is federal incentives to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts older equipment.
-Finally, there’s the red-hot real estate market and a property shortage that’s spurred further growth in new construction homes.
+People interested in HVAC quickly discover why these careers are increasingly popular.
+One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+There's also the transition away from R-22 Freon®, which impacts any system still using it.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s driven an increase in new construction homes.

 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of an industry shortage of labor.
-There are several reasons for this discrepancy, like a higher rate of retirement and competition from other industries.
-There are also more young people seeking college degrees rather than a licensed trade like HVAC.
+Qualified HVAC technicians are in high demand because of the current shortage in the industry.
+This discrepancy is the result of several factors, like a higher rate of retirement and competition from other industries.
+Many younger people also pursue college degrees rather than a licensed trade like HVAC.

 Is HVAC a Hard Career?